About Science Trek

 Science Trek is an integrated Web and broadcast project designed to: introduce science topics to elementary-age schoolchildren; provide educational materials for teachers and parents; and inspire students to investigate science, technology, engineering and math (STEM) career potentials.

-The Science Trek website currently provides content for more than 90 different science topics covering a wide variety of disciplines.
+Each video is supported on that topic’s area on the Science Trek website with facts, links, glossaries, reading lists, lesson plans, games and more.
+The Science Trek website currently provides content for more than 100 different science topics covering a wide variety of disciplines.
 Educational specialists design content based on national science standards (the Common Core Standards) and Idaho's elementary science curriculum.
 Experts review all material for accuracy.

-Thousands of students, many from throughout the world, submit questions for the broadcast shows.
-Science Trek's website attracted more than a million unique visitors last school year.
+The Science Trek website recorded more than two million unique page views last school year.
 More than 25 percent of its visitors were from outside North America.
 Educators from as far away as the Kabul Zoo in Afghanistan have adopted Science Trek's content.

 The show and its educational components have been honored with a number of awards including the prestigious Kavli Science Journalism Silver Award from the American Association for the Advancement of Science, the National Educational Television Association (NETA), The New York Festivals, the Council for International Nontheatrical Events (CINE), and a number of regional Emmys from The National Academy of Television Arts and Sciences-Northwest